Categorical Bockstein sequences: Introduction

 It follows immediately from the above description of the exact category structure on $\G$ that the functor $\gamma\:\F\rarrow\G$ is exact and exact-conservative (since both the functors $\eps\:\G\rarrow\E$ and $\pi=\eps\gamma\:\F\rarrow\E$ are).
-The functor $\eps\:\G\rarrow\E$ is faithful, because the functor $\Delta\:\H/\I\rarrow\E$ is faithful by the definition of~$\I$.
 It is also clear that the functors~$\eps$ and~$\gamma$ commute with the twists.
 The more advanced properties of our reduction construction are discussed in the next subsection.